ajinorisan/TOSAddon-public/tos_google_translate/README.md

 If you have the old exe file, please re-download and unzip it.

-　The version of the exe file is 1.0.0.
+　The version of the exe file is 1.0.0.The latest version of the add-on is 0.9.3.
+Earlier versions are slow.

-Install “Tos Google Translate” from the Add-ons Manager.
+Install “Tos Google Translate v0.9.3” from the Add-ons Manager.

 Download “tos_google_translate.zip” in this folder.